Neeqstock/Eyerpheus/readme.md

 ## The Eyerpheus Project

 This is the result of the work for my Master Thesis in Computer Engineering at "Università di Pavia", Italy.
-This project includes **Netytar**, to which the paper "_Playing music with the eyes through an isomorphic interface_" (presented at ETRA COGAIN 2018) was dedicated.
+This project includes [**Netytar**](https://vision.unipv.it/research/netytar/) described in the paper [Davanzo, N., Dondi, P., Mosconi, M., & Porta, M. (2018).
+Playing Music with the Eyes Through an Isomorphic Interface]("https://dl.acm.org/citation.cfm?id=3206350") presented at ETRA COGAIN '18.
+Warsaw, Poland, 14-17 Jun 2018.
+Please cite this article if you use this prject for your research.

 ### Requisites
 -	Windows operating system (tested on Windows 10.
 Not available for Linux :( still not supported by Tobii eyetrackers)